codedbychavez/ab-testing-in-ruby/README.md

 <!-- image: add the relevant images -->

+3. Copy your ConfigCat SDK key by clicking the **View SDK Key** button in the top right corner of the dashboard.

-3. To create the two user groups, we'll need to create two user segments.
+4. To create the two user groups, we'll need to create two user segments.
 This can be done by clicking the **target segment** button then selecting **Manage segments** from the dropdown menu:

 <!-- image: clicks-to-create-user-segments -->